Lobbying Commissioner’s proposed gutting of key ethical lobbying rules will make secret China and other foreign-government interference easier

 Fifth, lobbyists and lobby groups, including foreign-sponsored lobbyists and lobby groups, are allowed to collude with nomination race and political party leadership race contestants in secret, and non-citizens are allowed to vote in nomination race and party leadership race votes.

-Sixth, federal ethics rules have huge loopholes allow MPs to have secret jobs, Cabinet ministers and top government officials to have secret investments, and everyone to participate in decisions that they profit from, and to act unethically in many other ways.
+Sixth, federal ethics rules have huge loopholes that allow MPs to have secret jobs, Cabinet ministers and top government officials to have secret investments, and everyone to participate in decisions that they profit from, and to act unethically in many other ways.

 The Committee failed to address any of these loopholes when it reviewed MP ethics rules in secret last year and issued an initial report in June.
 In fact, the Committee proposed, and the House approved on March 30th, a new loophole in their ethics rules that now allows lobbyists and lobby groups, including foreign-government sponsored groups, to secretly pay for interns in MPs’ offices.

 The Senate’s ethics code has many of the same loopholes, although it contains a few rules enacted in 2014 that, if the Senate Ethics Officer ever enforces the rules properly, will finally prohibit the unethical business activities and decision-making conflicts of interest by many Senators that the code currently allows.

 Seventh, many types of false claims are allowed about election candidates, party leaders and MPs, and during policy-making processes, and no enforcement agency has the power to order social media companies to remove false online posts or ads.